bmorrow5/SPOS/README.md

 ## How to Run
 Pending (build in progress)
 There will be two docker containers.
 One for the database, and one for the API.
 The frontend is seperated as well.
-To run:
+To run on docker enter the command line and enter:

-1. Start the database docker container
+### How to setup the database

-docker run --name spos_postgres -p 5432:5432 -e POSTGRES_PASSWORD=spos123 -d postgres
+1. docker run --name spos_postgres -p 5432:5432 -e POSTGRES_PASSWORD=spos123 -d postgres

-#### To log into the container
-1. docker exec -it spos_postgres bash
+2. docker exec -it spos_postgres bash
-2. su - postgres
+3. su - postgres
-3. psql
+4. psql
+5. CREATE DATABASE default_company;
+6. \c default_company
+7. Run rest of SQL

-### To get pgAdmin 4 to run
+### To get pgAdmin4 to run
 1. docker run -p 5050:80 -e "PGADMIN_DEFAULT_EMAIL=brandonmorrow09@gmail.com" -e "PGADMIN_DEFAULT_PASSWORD=admin" -d dpage/pgadmin4
 2. Connect the containers with:
 3. name: spos_postgres